alexanderkrauck/intabular/README.md

 ---

-## 🧠 Theoretical Foundation & Advanced Concepts
+## 🧠 Theoretical Foundation & Advanced Concepts (I JUST WROTE THIS DOWN IN 30 MINUTES AND LET IT BE WRITTEN NICELY, DONT JUDGE MY MATH!!)

 *The following sections explore the theoretical underpinnings and long-term vision for semantic data management.
 This is background theory - the practical functionality described above works today.*